I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-if my dad was ray dalio I probably would've went a different path but unfortunately my dad was my dad was a greek gambler who spent his time at the racetrack so this is what I knew he I don't know what else to say
+If my dad was Ray Dalio, I probably would've gone a different path.
+But unfortunately, my dad was a Greek gambler who spent his time at the racetrack.
+So this is what I knew.
+I don't know what else to say. </FormattedResponse>

 Sam Parr